Sixth forms

 • a vocational course

-Each of these courses have many different subjects choose from.
+Each of these courses have many different subjects to choose from.
 It lets a young person study based on what they are interested in.

 A tall Newcastle College building with a large paved area in front.